Ipsita Roy Chakraverti

-Biography
+Early life and education

-1950–1972: Early life and introduction to Wicca
+1943–1972: Early life and introduction to Wicca

 The Laurentian Mountains, where Chakraverti studied Wicca, in a chalet atop the mountains.

-Chakraverti was born on 3 November 1950, to diplomat Debabrata Chakraverti, and Roma Sen, a descendant of the royals.
-Chakraverti spent much of her early life in Montreal, Canada, where her father was stationed.
+Chakraverti was born on 3 November 1950, to diplomat Debabrata Chakraverti, and Roma Sen, daughter of Sovana Sen. Through her maternal lineage, Chakraverti is a descendant of the family of Brahmo reformer Keshub Chunder Sen, who was her great-great-great-granduncle through his sister Chuna.
+She is a first cousin three times removed of Suniti Devi, Maharani of Cooch Behar, and Sucharu Devi, Maharani of Mayurbhanj, and was also a grand-niece of the Bengali poets and scholars Kamini Roy and Jamini Sen. Chakraverti spent much of her early life in Montreal, Canada, where her father was stationed.
 He was a representative from India to the Council of ICAO.
 An only child, she shared her father's passion for reading and devoured books on Indian mysticism and traditions partly because people at Montreal were always asking questions about India.
 In 1965, while on vacation in the Laurentian Mountains, Chakraverti was invited to an all woman's party by one of her mother's friends, Carlotta.
 There, she was introduced to the Society for the Study of Ancient Cultures and Civilizations, founded by Carlotta.
 The group studied ancient texts, long-forgotten customs and the mystical way of life.
 Chakraverti was selected to join the group, through a process of initiation, and enrolled for a course with them.
 For the next five years, she stayed in a chalet on the mountains and studied ancient cultures and their long-forgotten rituals with eleven other women, with Carlotta as their teacher.
 Alcohol, close friendship or anything that distracted them from the prescribed hours of study, solitude and meditation, were taboo.
 Practical training in witchcraft was the only way; it included learning varied techniques of self-development and understanding the significance of ancient chants, movements, symbols, gestures, invoking energy from the elements, and training in the use of the apparatus integral to the craft.
 Chakraverti later commented, "It started as an academic curiosity. [...]
 Wicca includes both scientific facts and old lore.
 We studied Carl Jung and Friedrich Nietzsche because Wicca means studying various layers of the human mind."
 In 1972, near the completion of their course, Chakraverti, along with two other women were asked to choose between Way of Tao, Wicca and Kabbalah as their practiced craft; Chakraverti chose Wicca.
 She later commented that ancient goddesses like Isis, Artemis, Hecate, Kali and Freya, played an important role in deciding her future in Wicca.